Kento555/Lambda-S3/README.md

    s3:PutObject – Allows Lambda to upload objects to the bucket. s3:ListBucket (optional) – Allows checking if the file exists before uploading.

+4. What is the new resource-based policy that needs to be added (if any)?
+   No additional resource-based policy is required unless another AWS service (like SNS, EventBridge, or another Lambda function) needs to invoke this Lambda function.
+   However, if other AWS accounts or external services need to invoke the function, we may need to add permissions to allow that.

    Execution role: